cngathogo/ETL_Extract_Cynthia-Gathogo668745/README.md

 #### ▶️ How to Run:
 1. Open `etl_extract.ipynb` in Jupyter.
 2. Run all cells in sequence.
-3. Ensure `last_extraction.txt` exists in the same folder.
-This file keeps track of the last extraction time.
+3. The `last_extraction.txt` keeps track of the last extraction time, updating anytime a change is made.

 #### 📊 Where the Data Comes From:
 - The sample dataset is from **Kaggle**